NicolasJEngler/nicolasjengler.github.io/_posts/2022-10-23-web20-to-web3-development.markdown

 categories: 'development'
 ---

+**Disclaimer:** this post is structured in a reaaally weird way.
+I wrote this more like a stream of conciousness rather than an organized set of notes, so I beg you keep that in mind when going any further.

 There's been tons of articles explaining, or at least trying to encompass, what web3 actually is and how it relates to its theoretical predecessor, the so called web 2.0, a term coined in early 2000s and lately popularized at its peak around 2010 to describe how social media came into play in all this.
 Although this intro might be unnecessary, I feel a quick showcase of a diagram, that by now most likely 90% of the internet saw in the NFT craze from mid-to-late 2021, is necessary:

 ![Read vs Read/Write vs Read/Write/Own](https://www.gettingsmart.com/wp-content/uploads/2022/08/4ba40746-3ea0-42f3-8561-14cc1856e59e_D0PzD9bppJkDwgCzWr4D6R_02NhLazwsWVpN9BUL_K0L0qBTrhen0lsbe_CObfxkhZ3mHiGFNaB1MIX61dGxtb2BrH3kZNPVu4SjGeOuR0mGnFPOeMyRJnxTedvaBXauSbHtc30eFvSIqGnocae0t8s.png)